 When SyncBackPro performs certain actions it will check to see if there are any scripts installed that can be called when the action is performed.
 For example, whenever the profiles are listed in the main window it checks to see if there are any main interface scripts installed.
 If so, it checks if those scripts can be called, and if so, calls the appropriate function in the script.
 In technical terms, these are events.
 You write functions in the scripts that perform actions when certain events occur.
 To make it easier for the scripts to communicate with SyncBackPro it also provides helper objects, e.g. SBSystem.
 Depending on the script type, one or more of those helper objects will be available to the script.

-To start using a script you must first install it via Preferences -> Scripts in the main menu.
+To start using a script you must first install it via Scripts in the burger menu in the main window.
 Note that installing a script does not automatically make the script active.
 If it's a Main Interface or Profile Configuration script then you must install it then go to the relevant tab and tick the checkbox for that script.
 To use a Runtime script in a profile, after installing it you must select it in the Scripts page of the profiles configuration.
 If it's a Location script then you must create (or modify) a profile so it does a backup or sync with that script.

 To export a script, go to the Scripts window (via Preferences -> Scripts in the main menu), select the script (or scripts) you wish to export, then right-click on the selection and choose Export from the pop-up menu.

 Editing and Checking Scripts